Analyzing Weatherford International (WFRD) & Its Competitors

-Weatherford International (NASDAQ:WFRD – Get Rating) is one of 23 public companies in the “Oil & gas field machinery” industry, but how does it compare to its competitors?
-We will compare Weatherford International to related businesses based on the strength of its profitability, analyst recommendations, institutional ownership, earnings, valuation, dividends and risk.
+Weatherford International (NASDAQ:WFRD – Get Rating) is one of 23 public companies in the “Oil & gas field machinery” industry, but how does it weigh in compared to its rivals?
+We will compare Weatherford International to similar businesses based on the strength of its analyst recommendations, dividends, risk, earnings, profitability, institutional ownership and valuation.

 Valuation and Earnings

-This table compares Weatherford International and its competitors top-line revenue, earnings per share (EPS) and valuation.
+This table compares Weatherford International and its rivals top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue